svelytskyy/csvprocessor/README.md

 		For example, there was implemented own CSV parser with sequential access to files with very large volume in Availity assignment of the last task .
 Some ideas of Lexical analyzer were taken in Apache CSV parser and some improvement was made in open source code : https://github.com/apache/commons-csv.
+		RFC 4180 standard of CSV parser : https://en.wikipedia.org/wiki/Comma-separated_values with sequential access was implemented in Availity exercise.
 		But unfortunately, not all ideas like : multithreading merge-sort of large files were implemented since it's a big and time consuming task.
 		In Florida Blue - my current company latest project achievements are  Message Center, Eligibility & benefits Service Engine, Cloud PAAS migration, Member Emulation.
 One of Florida BLue Certificate of Appreciation is attached.